aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-worksheet/managing-pictures-in-a-worksheet/_index.md

-{{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ManagingPictures-AddingPictures.cs" >}}
+{{< gist "aspose-cells-gists" "e204d6243cc67d7d255d51c9b85b2c64" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithWorksheet-ManagingPictures-AddingPictures.cs" >}}
 ## **Accessing Pictures**
 To access and modify an existing picture in the worksheet, developers can access the picture from the **Pictures** collection of the **Worksheet** by specifying the cell (using cell name or its location in terms of row and column number) in which the picture is inserted.
 Once the picture is accessed, developers can modify its Image at runtime.